kaisdukes/quranic-corpus/docs/getting-started-ai.md

 ### Next Steps

-Once you are feeling more comfortable with the NLP background to the project, we would love to invite you for a series of 1-1 sessions where we can make a plan for supporting you to gain the required expertise to start working on the Quranic AI.
+Once you are feeling more comfortable with the NLP background to the project, we would love to invite you for a series of 1-1 sessions where we can make a plan for supporting you to gain the required expertise to start working on the parser.

 For a deeper understanding of the existing 2011 parser, we recommend Chapters 9 and 10 of Dr. Dukes’ PhD thesis: *[Statistical Parsing by Machine Learning from a Classical Arabic Treebank](https://arxiv.org/pdf/1510.07193.pdf)*.